gbdev/pandocs/content/Joypad_Input.md

 The eight Game Boy buttons/direction keys are arranged as a 2x4 matrix.
-Select either button or direction keys by writing to this register, then read-out bits 0-3.
+Select either button or direction keys by writing to this register, then read out bits 0-3.

 ```
 Bit 7 - Not used